MonicaAgrela/Quourchela/README.md

 Quourchela is built using the following technologies:

 Frontend: HTML, CSS, JavaScript, React
-Backend: Node.js, Express, MongoDB
+Backend: Mock api, MongoDB
-Additional Tools: Redux, Axios
+Additional Tools: Tailwind, Axios,
 Support
 If you encounter any issues or have questions, feel free to reach out to our support team at support@quourchela.com.